reith/deepspeech-playground/README.md

 ## Evaluation

 `visualize.py` will give you a semi-shell for testing your model by giving it input files.
-There is also [model-evaluation notebook](model-evaluation.ipynb), though it may look too dirty..
+There is also [models-evaluation notebook](models-evaluation.ipynb), though it may look too dirty..

 ## Pre-trained models